Calling APIs and using secrets

 To verify this all works, enter in the REPL (the entry box under the code editor) call_open_ai(“what is the capital of France”) and you should see Paris:

-Let’s create a little app that uses this API to create a recipe.
-We’ll use as inputs what we are making, how long we have to make it and a list of ingredients.
+Let’s create an app that uses this API to create a recipe.
+We’ll use as inputs what we are making, how long we have to make it, and a list of ingredients.
 Add this to the spreadsheet like this:

 Next add the following code to use OpenAI to generate a recipe: